jsxstyle/jsxstyle/README.md

 # jsxstyle

 jsxstyle is an inline style system for React and Preact.
-It provides a best-in-class developer experience without sacrificing performance, and has little regard for [existing CSS orthodoxy](#why-use-jsxstyle-instead-of-bemsmacssoocssetc).
+It provides a best-in-class developer experience without sacrificing performance.

 Styles are written _inline_ on a special set of components exported by jsxstyle.
 Inline styles on these components are converted to CSS rules and added to the document right as they’re needed.